fischuu/Pipeline-Holoruminant-Meta/README.md

 ```

 ## preprocess-module
-This module covers the quality control and triming of the reads as well as the read-based
+This module covers the quality control and triming of the reads
-analysis and database searches.

 Usage: